carlosrp/ptvlocations/README.md

 ##How to use it

-1. Initially, the app shows the stops around your location, if geolocation was success, or in the Melbourne CBD, if it wasn't.
+1. Initially, the app shows the stops around your location, if geolocation was successful, or in the Melbourne CBD, if it wasn't.
-2. Click on any PTV location to show the next servies in that stops
+2. Click on any PTV location to show the next services in that stops
 3. You can zoom and pan to see other stops around
 4. Type in an address to go to that location and see PTV stops around there (provided it is in Victoria...)